winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 114\.
 There was then a priest named Viśvadāya who heard that the Buddha and the great assembly was visiting Veṇugrāmaka.
 He thought to himself, “This ascetic Gautama’s reputation for virtue has gotten around.
 It’s heard in all directions that he’s been given the ten epithets.
 He’s self-realized among the gods such as Śakra and Brahmā, or Māra, spirits, ascetics, and priests.
 He teaches the Dharma to others that’s genuine in the beginning, middle, and end.
 It’s meaning and content is profound, and it perfects the religious life.
 It would be fitting to meet such a true man as this!”
 {: #p114}

 115\.
 That priest then left Veṇugrāmaka and visited the Bhagavān.
 After they exchanged greetings, he sat to one side.
-The Bhagavān gradually taught him the Dharma, teaching, instructing, profiting, and delighting him.
+The Bhagavān then gradually taught him the Dharma, teaching, instructing, profiting, and delighting him.
 After listening to him, the priest rejoiced and invited the Bhagavān and the great assembly for a meal at his home the next day.
 The Buddha silently accepted his invitation.
 Recognizing that he had agreed, the priest rose from his seat, circled the Buddha, and returned home.
 That night, the priest prepared offerings of food and drink.
-It was up to noble one to decide when to go the next morning.
+It was up to the noble ones to decide when to go the next morning.
 {: #p115}

 116\.
 The Bhagavān put on his robe and took his bowl to the priest’s home while surrounded by the great assembly.
 There, they prepared their seats and sat down.
 The priest then provided a variety of sweet dishes as offerings to the Buddha and Saṅgha.
 When they were done eating, he took their bowls.
 When they were finished washing up, the priest got a small seat and sat in front of the Buddha.